 Olay Regenerist Retinol 24 Night Face Serum

-This face serum is part of the Olay Regenerist Retinol 24 line which includes a moisturiser and an eye cream.
-This slew of products is formulated to deliver the effects of retinol while moisturising the skin, thanks to the power of glycerin.
+This retinol serum is part of the Olay Regenerist Retinol 24 line which includes a moisturiser and a retinol eye cream.
+This slew of products is formulated to deliver the effects of pure retinol while moisturising the skin, thanks to the power of glycerin.

 If you’re looking for a good anti-ageing product at the drugstore, this is one of the best retinol serums.
 The serum contains a blend of retinol and retinyl propionate, a less potent retinoid with gentler properties.
 Olay has created this line with gentleness in mind because they discovered that more than half of women who used retinol stopped within a month.

-This serum does everything a good vitamin A product does: smoothen fine lines, firm up the skin, fade dark spots and shrink pores.
+This retinol serum does everything a good vitamin A product does: smoothen fine lines, firm up the skin, target uneven skin texture, fade dark spots and shrink pores.
 It’s a hydrating serum that uses vitamin B3 to complement the effects of the active ingredients.

 Unlike some drugstore and high-end products, this is fragrance-free to minimise irritation.
 This OTC retinol is just as effective as high-end offerings and you can find it on sale frequently.
 I only wish they indicated the percentage of retinol in the serum.